insilichem/garleek/docs/tutorials.rst

 03 - Review the atom types
 ..........................

 Since this simple molecule only includes one carbon atom with its four hydrogen atoms, the conversion is trivial.
-UFF only includes one atom type per element, but that's very uncommon in most forcefields: they will list several atom types per element depending on its bonded atoms and other conditions.
+UFF only includes one atom type per element, but that's very uncommon in most force fields: they will list several atom types per element depending on its bonded atoms and other conditions.

-As a result, the conversion between UFF and other forcefields is not unequivocal.
+As a result, the conversion between UFF and other force fields is not unequivocal.
 An effort has been made to provide the best correspondence for most cases, but you should check the types manually!
 You can define your own atom types mapping by modifying the ones provided with Garleek (creating a separate copy is recommended) or writing a new one from scratch.
 The syntax is very simple: one correspondence per line, listing the original atom type in the first field, and the TINKER atom type in the second field, separated by one or more spaces.
 Comments can be inserted with ``#`` in its own line or ending a valid line.

 For example, the ``uff_to_mm3`` file lists some correspondences between atomic numbers and default MM3 TINKER types::